- 26 Jan 2024

-Attribution ties a mobile app download from a to a specific source of marketing content.
+Attribution ties a mobile app download to a specific source of marketing campaign.
 This informs marketers why and where a user downloaded your app.

 For example, if a user saw an app on a blog post that drove them to download the app, marketers will want to know the user downloaded the app because of the blog post.
 Marketers can further estimate what type of users like their app.
 If the blog attracts a specific user demographic (gender, age, etc.) it helps the developer understand how each type of user interacts differently with their service.

 Attribution is important because it helps marketers better understand their customers and reasons for using their service.

 The ecosystem currently has a couple ways to track where installs come from on a mobile device.

 Web links, deeplinks, and organic content - users find content on the web, mobile web, or through mobile apps.
 If any of this content contains a link to your app that's using a Tenjin tracking link or deeplink, Tenjin will attribute the engagement (and context) to the install.